 Justice Center and give back to the community that she loves!

 Sofia is a recent graduate from the University of Chicago with a Bachelor’s degree in Law, Letters, and Society and Human Rights.
 She spent her time as an undergraduate familiarizing herself with politics, organizing, and activism in the United States, with special attention to critical race theory and gender theory.
-While in school, Sofia helped found and run a mixed-race affinity group to provide a community for multi-ethnic and multi-racial students at the University of Chicago, borrowing from restorative justice practices to facilitate open and honest conversations about race and identity and encourage involvement in campus organizing.
-Sofia completed her thesis on the role of creative activism in transformative justice movements and prison-industrial
+Her interests lie in creative activism and art, transformative justice, music, and sustainable fashion.

 At Westside Justice Center, Sofia works primarily with the attorneys in the Before the Law civil legal clinic to manage caseloads, ensure clients receive timely care and support, and assist clients in navigating both legal and non-legal issues.
 Working at Westside Justice Center is a big next step in Sofia’s goals of pursuing a lifestyle advocating for justice for Black and Brown folx, on both the individual and systemic levels.